Concurrent Connection Limits on Windows and Mac

 Network connections can be used for file sharing, printing services, and in our case, Virtual TimeClock.
 Older operating systems have stricter connection limitations than modern operating systems.
 Windows XP, Vista and older macOS operating systems are all limited to 10 concurrent connections.
 Modern versions of Windows (7, 8, & 10) and macOS allow up to 20 concurrent connections.

-Virtual TimeClock does not have a limit on concurrent time clock connections, however, like all software, our software is subject to the limitations of your operating system.
+Virtual TimeClock does not have a limit on concurrent time clock connections, however, like all software, our applications are subject to the limitations of your operating system.
 If your Virtual TimeClock Server is installed on a computer with a desktop operating system, and you experience client connection failure, you will want to move the TimeClock Server to a computer that is running a server operating system and can handle more concurrent connections.

 Note: Consult your IT professional for more information about implementing a server operating system.